CrowCpp/Crow/docs/guides/logging.md

 !!! note

-    Log times are reported in GMT timezone by default.
-This is because HTTP requires all reported times for requests and responses to be in GMT.
+    Log times are reported in UTC timezone by default.
+This is because HTTP requires all reported times for requests and responses to be in UTC.
 This can be changed by using the macro `CROW_USE_LOCALTIMEZONE` which will set **only the log timezone** to the server's local timezone.

 ## Creating A custom logger
 <span class="tag">[:octicons-feed-tag-16: v1.0](https://github.com/CrowCpp/Crow/releases/v1.0)</span>